Sexually Transmitted Infections (STI)

 Clark County Public Health STI Testing

-We also offer free STI self-test kits.
-Complete this form to request a free kit.
+Clark County Public Health also offers free STI self-test kits.
 A free virtual telehealth visit with a public health nurse is required to determine appropriate testing.
+Please complete the confidential form below to request a free kit.

 Additional testing and treatment resources